 The following definitions apply to part-time as well as full-time academic staff of the University.
 Regular faculty are defined as those campus-based individuals who hold the titles of Instructor, Assistant Professor, Associate Professor or Professor (without prefix or parenthetical suffix) and who are tenured or tenure-track.
-It also includes those individuals whose appointments as Lecturer, Senior Lecturer, or Distinguished Senior Lecturer are half-time or more.
+It also includes those individuals holding the title of Lecturer, Senior Lecturer, or Distinguished Senior Lecturer.
 All those holding these titles, and including faculty with the title of Assistant, Associate, or Professor (Research), are voting members of the Faculty.
 All definitions are predicated on the following principles:

-3 The primary employer of a faculty member on extended leave of absence remains the University.
+&lt;sup>3 The primary employer of a faculty member on extended leave of absence remains the University.
 The employee must therefore comply with policies of the University, including but not limited to, Conflicts of Interest and Commitment and the Patent and Invention policies.